 This policy is attracting many unscrupulous people into the pet food market that spend most of their money on advertising, and little money on the ingredients they are putting in the dog food.
 Dog food companies are allowed to say "Made in the USA" on the outside of their packaging, but still buy their ingredients from China, which is one reason there are over 60 dog food recalls a year.
 Pet food labels are misleading and difficult to decipher.
 No one monitors what dog food companies say about their products.
 They use words like natural, premium, holistic, and gourmet when their products are anything but holistic.
 Another problem is just because a dog food meets the AAFCO (Association of American Feed Control Officials) nutritional adequacy guidelines doesn't mean it promotes optimum health.
 The AAFCO has no regulatory authority.
 They merely provide a model of pet food regulations that each state can choose to adopt and enforce, or not.
 I guesstimate that 95% of dog food companies are very loosely regulated much like the herbal supplement industry.
 They make feed-grade dog foods, and no one questions where they get their ingredients, the levels of the ingredients, or what they claim in their advertising and packaging.
 The other 5% of the dog food companies manufacture foods that are made in a USDA inspected facility, and their food is made with human-grade ingredients fit for human consumption.

 I don’t have time to vet every dog food manufacturer, but fortunately, Susan Thixton does this for us.
 Susan contacts each company every year, with her list of questions aimed at ensuring each company meets her standards.
 Questions about the quality and sourcing of ingredients, frequency of testing, and other important factors.
 She produces a list every year of her approved foods that use organic human-grade ingredients, are humanely raised, that use packaging that is BPA-free, etc. The list changes from year to year because sometimes a big dog food conglomerate will buy out a good dog food company.
 This is what happened to Primal.
 I was using Primal and then I noticed that she quit recommending it.
 They were bought out, changed their ingredients, and upped the price.
+You can get her list online at this link: https://truthaboutpetfood.com/the-list/

 What I have learned, is that wholesome nutrition is the key to a healthy, balanced body and a strong immune system that is able to resist disease.
 This applies to our pets and to ourselves.
 The body is not meant to operate efficiently on sub-optimum nutrition.
 It might “get by” for a while, but eventually it will begin to break down and a host of illnesses will start to develop.

 What Should You Feed Your Dog?
-I have ranked these in order of best to worst:

 I. Raw Food: